Lamb TDs, defense lift No. 6 OU past 11th-ranked Texas 34-27

 THE TAKEAWAY

 Oklahoma: Hurts made some poor decisions on throws, with one only costing the Sooners points.
-Another ill-advised throw into the Texas end zone was just out of the reach of a defender.
+Another ill-advised throw into the Texas end zone was just out of the reach of a defender before a field goal for a 20-10 lead.

 Texas: Even though the Longhorns got even in the third quarter, it never felt like they were in the game after the slow start offensively.
 The speed of Oklahoma’s front seven seemed to have Ehlinger out of sorts most of the day.